deepmodeling/DMFF/docs/dev_guide/convention.md

 ## code organization

-The root directory of DMFF has following sub-directory:
+The root directory of DMFF has following sub-directories:

     - `dmff`: source code of project
     - `docs`: documents in markdown